How to Look After a Young Kitten

-3. Create some favourite places for your kitten.
+3. Create some favorite places for your kitten.

 4. Like children, kittens need to play!

 It creates a bond and is a great way of socializing your kitten.
 And like children, the simplest things can bring the biggest joy.
-Anything from a scrumpled up news paper, an old sponge, a bouncy ball or a sock with your hand inside will bring joy to the cat and help her to settle.
+Anything from a crumpled up newspaper, an old sponge, a bouncy ball, or a sock with your hand inside will bring joy to the cat and help her to settle.

-And if you don’t want your kitty to play with your plants, use double sided sellotape around the stems.
+And if you don’t want your kitty to play with your plants, use double sided Scotch tape around the stems.
 Cats don’t like sticky claws.
 Oops!